-Cascadia Alive! is a weekly cable access program produced in Eugene, Oregon on anarchy, radical anti-authoritarian and feminist politics, and community resistance to ecological destruction and the technological death spiral.
+Cascadia Alive! was a weekly cable access program produced in Eugene, Oregon on anarchy, radical anti-authoritarian and feminist politics, and community resistance to ecological destruction and the technological death spiral.
 Cascadia Alive! features footage shot and edited by local guerrilla videographers, news reports culled from a wide variety of sources, critiques of civilization and the state, and live in-studio discussion.

 William M. Case and Isaac W. Case, brothers came to Oregon in the 1840s.
 Isaac Case was a merchant and banker.
 He went to the Idaho mines in 1862 and later settled in Astoria, where he founded the Astoria Savings Bank.
 This collection includes family letters, financial materials, family business papers, and other miscellaneous family papers.